ACME Support

 Basic Usage

 To enable ACME, use the --auto-acme-cert flag with the FQDN to obtain a certificate for.
-You must also specify an email address with --auto-acme-email (for CA notifications about certificate lifecycle events) and agree to the CA’s Terms of Service with --auto-acme-agree-to-tos:
+You must also specify an email address with --auto-acme-email (used by the CA for expiration and renewal notices) and agree to the CA’s Terms of Service with --auto-acme-agree-to-tos:

 ghostunnel server \